flutter/website/web-analogs.md

 ### Rounding Corners
-To round the corners of a rectangular shape, use the ```borderRadius``` property of a [BoxDecoration](https://docs.flutter.io/flutter/painting/BoxDecoration-class.html) widget.
-Create a new [BorderRadius](https://docs.flutter.io/flutter/painting/BorderRadius-class.html) widget that specifies the radii for rounding each corner.
+To round the corners of a rectangular shape, use the ```borderRadius``` property of a [BoxDecoration](https://docs.flutter.io/flutter/painting/BoxDecoration-class.html) object.
+Create a new [BorderRadius](https://docs.flutter.io/flutter/painting/BorderRadius-class.html) object that specifies the radii for rounding each corner.
 <div class="lefthighlight">
 {% prettify css %}
 <div class="greybox">